Yashraj2603/YashCareerWeb/README.md

 # YashCareerWeb
-A job hunting website made using Microarchitecture
+A job hunting website made using Microservicesarchitecture.